albertosantini/node-rio/README.markdown

 RIO, R Input Output, connects an app to [Rserve](http://www.rforge.net/Rserve/), a TCP/IP server which allows other programs to use facilities of [R](http://www.r-project.org).

-It supports double, double array, string, string array boolean, boolean array objects and raw vector (images or files).
+It supports double, double array, integer, integer array, string, string array, boolean, boolean array objects and raw vector (images or files).

 It supports also the plain text authentication, if Rserve is configured for that capability.